hphelion/documentation/cli.unix.reference.md

 ###Description
-Disassociate any server instance associated to the public IP address.
+Disassociate any port associated to the public IP address.
 The public IP address is not removed or released to the pool.
 Optionally, you can specify an availability zone.

 ###Examples
-Disassociate IP addresses `111.111.111.111` and `127.0.0.1` from the default server:
+Disassociate IP addresses `111.111.111.111` and `127.0.0.1` from their ports:

     hpcloud addresses:disassociate 111.111.111.111 127.0.0.1